In our travels, Chris and I have encountered many breathtakingly beautiful lakes all around the world.

 We didn’t have enough time to stop at St. Bartholomew as well, but it had a cool church that you could tour.
 The scenery along Konigssee during the ferry ride was beautiful.

 Here’s another one of Colorado’s beautiful lakes.

-Accessing the trailhead to Ouzel Lake requires a reservation through Recreation.gov.
+Accessing the trailhead to Ouzel Lake requires a reservation through Recreation.gov during the summer months.

 To reach Ouzel Lake, you will pass by Cascade Falls, Calypso Cascades, and Ouzel Falls.

 Because there are so many waterfalls to see, the trail is busy.
 The parking lot is busy.

 After moving past Ouzel Falls, the trail opens up and you will encounter fewer and fewer hikers.
 Don’t be dismayed when the trail starts moving downward (knowing of course, that you will have to hike back up on the return trip).
 The trail evens out for a mile and half as you walk along ridge line of the mountain top before reaching Ouzel Lake.

 The hike to Ouzel Lake takes a couple of hours if you are moving at a moderate speed.